This fresh and easy summer lasagna requires sweet summer veggies and exactly NO baking in a hot oven! The perfect summer supper.

 Instructions

-- Heat remaining oil in skillet over medium high and add tomatoes.
-Cook until slightly broken down, about 3 minutes.
-Transfer to bowl.
+- Heat 2 tablespoons of olive oil in skillet over medium high and add some halved cherry tomatoes. tomatoes.
+Cook until the tomatoes are slightly broken down, about 3 minutes.
+Transfer to a bowl.

-- Add zucchini to skillet (with a little more oil if needed).
-Season with salt and pepper and cook about 5 minutes until tender.
+- Add some chopped zucchini to the skillet (with a little more oil if needed).
+Season with salt and pepper and cook for about 5 minutes until tender.
 Transfer to another bowl.

 Anonymous says